ZhangYK124/Person_Reid/README.md

 * 2018-06-10: mAP=0.579464, r@1=0.798694, r@5=0.909739, r@10=0.938539

-* Barzarrhey success to run it and up to 96.13%.(ps:helped by L.Wang)
+* Barzarrhey success to run it.(ps:helped by L.Wang)